 THE KATZ LAW GROUP: MASSACHUSETTS LAWYERS FOR EXECUTIVE COMPENSATION AGREEMENTS

 For both the executive and the company looking to hire one, the executive compensation agreement is one of the most important stages in the entire process.
 If not done carefully, the executive can feel unwanted and undervalued, and could notice that they benefit more if the company fails.
 If the interests of the company and the executive are not aligned and in sync, it can create serious problems for both sides in the future.

 The business and contract litigation lawyers at the Katz Law Group can legally represent you at this important point in the hiring process.
-Contact them online or call them at (508) 480-8202 for help in Worcester, Framingham, Marlborough, or the rest of Massachusetts.
+Contact them online or call them at (508) 480-8202 for help in the cities of Worcester, Framingham, or Marlborough, Middlesex or Norfolk County, the MetroWest region, or the rest of Massachusetts.